 A signature loan is a type of unsecured personal loan.
 Sometimes called a “good faith” or character loan, it gets its name from the fact that lenders only use the borrower’s signature and a promise of repayment as collateral for the loan.

 Signature loans are different than secured loan options, like mortgages or auto loans, which require the use of an asset — a home or car, in these cases — as collateral.
 Borrowers generally need to pay off these loans in full within a particular term with fixed monthly payments.
-These terms of course vary from lender to lender: they can range from anywhere between a few months to several years.
+The terms vary from lender to lender and can range from anywhere between a few months to several years.
 Interest rates on signature loans also differ from lender to lender, and the interest rates are, in part, based on the credit score of the borrower.
-Those with higher credit scores may be offered a lower interest rate, while those with poorer credit ratings may be offered higher rates.
+People with higher credit scores may be offered a lower interest rate, while those with poorer credit ratings may be offered higher rates.

 As a type of personal loan, signature loans are used for a variety of reasons:

-- Debt Consolidation: If you can secure a signature loan at a lower interest rate than you are being charged on your credit card debts or other loans, you can save money by consolidating your debt within one loan.
+- Debt consolidation: If you can secure a signature loan at a lower interest rate than you are being charged on your credit card debts or other loans, you may save money by consolidating your debt within one loan.

-- Emergency or Unexpected Expenses: The speed at which borrowers can often get a signature loan makes it an ideal choice in the case of emergencies, medical or otherwise, that can strike at unexpected times.
+- Emergency or unexpected expenses: The speed at which borrowers can get a signature loan often makes it an ideal choice in the case of emergencies, medical or otherwise, that can strike unexpectedly.

 There are particular advantages to signature loans.
 As mentioned above, signature loans offer the convenience that comes with being able to be obtained quickly.
-Additionally, not having to put any assets as collateral can be advantageous.
-While you should of course keep to the agreement of your loan as best as you can, in a scenario in which you cannot keep up with your signature loan payments, you do not need to worry about the potential loss of your house or car.
+Additionally, not having to put up any assets as collateral can be advantageous.
+While you should, of course, keep to the agreement of your loan as best as you can, in a scenario in which you cannot keep up with your signature loan payments, you do not need to worry about the potential loss of your house or car.

 These loans are, however, not without their disadvantages.
-According to Lending Tree, for people who do not have an established credit history and a good credit rating, signature loans are more difficult to acquire.
-On top of this, these borrowers with poor credit could have to pay much higher interest rates.
-Furthermore, even if you do have a good credit score, signature loans may carry higher interest rates than secured loans like a mortgage and other unsecured loans like student loans.
+For people who do not have an established credit history and a good credit rating, signature loans can be more difficult to acquire.
+Additionally, borrowers with poor credit could have to pay much higher interest rates.
+And, even if you do have a good credit score, signature loans may carry higher interest rates than secured loans like a mortgage and other unsecured loans like student loans.